oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

           The existing ATP instance can have two types of access:

-              1. Public Access: The ATP instance can be accessed with feature store deployed in its own VCN, or in your VCN.
+              1. Public Access: The ATP instance can be accessed with Feature Store deployed in its own VCN, or in your VCN.
 Specify the vault secret names to use for the ATP database connection.

-              2. Network Access: If the ATP instance has network access in a VCN, then you must deploy the feature store in the VCN that has ATP access.
+              2. Network Access: If the ATP instance has network access in a VCN, then you must deploy the Feature Store in the VCN that has ATP access.
 Specify the vault secret names to use for the ATP connection.

           .. list-table:: atp_db_config